sampath905/tcp_examples/README.md

 2.sensor_client.py - This script connects to a sensor server, sends a start command with an interval, receives and decodes sensor data, and provides an option to stop the communication.

     - ros2 run tcp_examples sensor_client.py

 To Start or Stop the sensor -
+   - ros2 run tcp_examples set_custom_value.py
    - ros2 service call /start_sensor std_srvs/srv/SetBool "data: true"
    - ros2 service call /stop_sensor std_srvs/srv/SetBool "data: false"
    - ros2 param set /sensor_server interval 2000 #set your value

 3.set_custom_value.py - To run the above 3 steps in a single click I implemented user friendly python script gides the user to run the available choices.

     - ros2 run tcp_examples set_custom_value.py

 If you want to run the both sensor_server.py and sensor_client.py there is a launch file with set interval